thegooddocsproject/request-for-comment/rfc-005-template-contributing-process.md

 - Whether template projects are represented as epics or issues
 - How template contributors indicate the status of their template set
 - How templates are planned for releases
+- Whether template changes are tracked and communicated at the release level or the template level

 Template formatting guidelines will also have to be deferred:
 - Template style guidelines